Which domain extension should I use?

 Choosing a recognizable domain extension could help with your online business branding.
 Here are five of the most common domain extensions to consider if you’re based in the UK.

 Let’s explore these five popular domain extensions and why you should consider each one for your new domain.
+Note: There are plenty more domain extensions available than this, so if money matters you may want to explore cheaper domain alternatives.

 .com is hands-down the most popular top-level domain (TLD).
 It was originally used to designate for-profit businesses, but has now become the mainstay of domain extensions.
 When deciding on a domain extension, you should consider strongly the .com version if it’s available.